apptainer/apptainer/.github/ISSUE_TEMPLATE.md

-### Version of Singularity:
+### Version of Apptainer:

-What version of Singularity are you using?
+What version of Apptainer are you using?
 Run:

 ```
 $ singularity --version